organicdesign/libp2p-crdt-synchronizer/README.md

 await synchronizer.stop();
 ```

-Any crdt should work if it follows the `CRDT` interface from `@organicdesign/crdt-interfaces` and all instances of your network are using the same CRDT under each name.
+Any crdt should work if it follows the `CRDT` interface from `@organicdesign/crdt-interfaces` and all instances in your network are using the same CRDT under each name.
 You can also use one of the CRDT implementations from `@organicdesign/crdts`.

 `options` is an optional object with the following properties:
 - `protocol`: A string which specifies the name of the protocol to sync crdts over.
 Defaults to `"/libp2p-crdt-synchronizer/0.0.1"`.